ubccr/hpc-toolset-tutorial/coldfront/README.md

 ### Adding a Resource

-Let's add a cloud resource:
+The tutorial database comes with two resources already created.
+However, when running this at your center, you'll need to manually create a resource for each system or service you want your users to access.
+Let's add a cloud resource

+Still on the `ColdFront Administration` page:
 - Scroll to the `Resource` section and click on `Resources`
 - Click on the `Add Resource` button
 - Select `Cloud` for `Resource Type` and enter a description.